There is so much we can learn from birth. It really is a microcosm of the macrocosm of life.

 Let’s embrace our selves- our light, our dark, our everything.
 We are worthy.
 Worthy of our own time, patience, acceptance, trust, perseverance and love.

 Let’s re-member ourselves, slowly, in our own perfect time, in our own perfect sequence.
 Let’s place value on this, and invest in ourselves.

-Let’s re-member that we are the solution we seek- when we feel that longing, anger, regret, loneliness, pain, confusion…let’s take ourselves seriously- let’s pause, listen, be with, validate all and everything about us- and observe how slowly, but surely these dis-membered parts of ourselves find expression and naturally shift, returning to where they belong- in the present moment, in joy.
+Let’s re-member that we are the solution we seek- when we feel that longing, anger, regret, loneliness, pain, confusion…let’s take ourselves seriously- let’s pause, listen to, be with, validate all and everything about us- and observe how slowly, but very surely, these dis-membered parts of ourselves find expression and naturally shift, returning to where they belong- in the present moment, in joy.

 THIS is our real work- mindfulness of our own experience- and mindful that it IS OUR own experience…and that we can use our mind and our choice to turn inward to BE THERE for ourselves- fully, with everything we have, even if we think it’s not enough, especially when we think it’s not enough.